AriFordsham/GHCWiki/newcomers.md

 ## First steps

-- To orient yourself to the general architecture of GHC, [ this article](http://www.aosabook.org/en/ghc.html), written by two of the chief architects of GHC, Simon Marlow and Simon Peyton-Jones, is excellent and current (2012).

-- While you're reading that article, download and build the sources.
-[Prepare](building/preparation) your machine, [download](building/getting-the-sources) the source, and [build](building/hacking).
+[Prepare](building/preparation) your machine, [clone](building/getting-the-sources) the git repo, and [build](building/hacking) GHC.
 For the short, short version, which may or may not work for your machine, you can try this:

 ```
 # needed only once, URL rewrite rule is persisted in ${HOME}/.gitconfig